MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Enable Plan 2 for a custom workspace

-If you aren't using Defender for Cloud's default Log Analytics workspace, you need to enable the plan on your custom workspace.
-This is available for Plan 2 only.
+If you aren't using Defender for Cloud's default Log Analytics workspace, you must enable Defender for Servers Plan 1 on your custom workspace.

 1. In the [Azure portal](https://portal.azure.com), search for and select **Microsoft Defender for Cloud**.